MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 To help enhance your website or app for the dual-screen and foldable devices, use the following features when [emulating the device][DevtoolsDeviceModeIndex].

-*   [Spanning][DevtoolsExperimentalFeaturesTestingOnFoldableDualScreenDevices], which is when your website \(or app\) appears across both screens.
+*   [Spanning][DevtoolsExperimentalFeaturesTestOnFoldableDualScreenDevices], which is when your website \(or app\) appears across both screens.
 *   [Rendering the seam][DualScreenIntroductionHowWorkSeam], which is the space between the two screens.
-*   [Enabling experimental Web Platform APIs][DevtoolsExperimentalFeaturesEnableExperimentalApis] to access the new [CSS media screen-spanning feature][DualScreenWebCssMediaSpanning] and [JavaScript getWindowSegments API][DualScreenWebJavascriptGetwindowsegments].
+*   Enabling experimental Web Platform APIs to access the new [CSS media screen-spanning feature][DualScreenWebCssMediaSpanning] and [JavaScript getWindowSegments API][DualScreenWebJavascriptGetwindowsegments].

 :::image type="complex" source="../../media/2020/08/surface-duo-device-emulation.msft.png" alt-text="Device emulation for Surface Duo" lightbox="../../media/2020/08/surface-duo-device-emulation.msft.png":::
    Device emulation for Surface Duo